 After decades of caring for others, many monks began to doubt whether their lives had a purpose and even described their days as “grey.”

 Burnout is not merely the product of long hours or hard work.
-According to a World Health Organization (WHO) report, there is sustaining evidence that high job requirements, low control, and an imbalance in input-and-compensation, are all risk factors for mental and physical health problems.
+The World Health Organization (WHO) defines burnout as a medical condition.
+There is sustaining evidence that high job requirements, low control, and an imbalance in input-and-compensation, are all risk factors for mental and physical health problems.
 Burnout will start to develop when deadlines, job requirements, and other stressors are higher than reward, recognition, and relaxation.

 Apart from changes in brain anatomy, scientists are beginning to understand how burnout can affect a person’s cognitive functioning by disrupting their creativity, problem-solving and memory.

 - Every day feels like a bad day.

 - Worries about work and domestic issues feel like a waste of time.

 - You find daily tasks deadly boring or entirely overwhelming.

 - It feels like nothing you do makes a difference or is appreciated at all.